opspresso/toaster/ARCHITECTURE.md

-# Toast.sh Architecture
+# Toast-cli Architecture

 ## Overview

-Toast.sh is a Python-based CLI tool that provides various utility commands for AWS and Kubernetes management.
+Toast-cli is a Python-based CLI tool that provides various utility commands for AWS and Kubernetes management.
 The architecture follows a plugin-based design pattern, allowing for easy extension of functionality through the addition of new plugins.

 ## Package Structure